CiscoDevNet/monitoring-as-code/OpenShift/DotNetCore/README.md

 - After the Cluster Agent's initial registration, the namespaces are retrieved from the Cluster Agent YAML file.
 - After initial registration, if the Cluster Agent restarts and the Controller is running, the Controller UI's user namespace settings take precedence.
-- After initial registration, if the Controller restarts and the Cluster Agent is running, any previous change made to the namespaces in the Controller UI are preserved.
+- After initial registration, if the Controller restarts and the Cluster Agent is running, any previous changes made to the namespaces in the Controller UI are preserved.
 - If both the Cluster Agent and the Controller restart, the namespaces are retrieved from the YAML file.

 These scenarios are also covered in the documentation [here](https://docs.appdynamics.com/display/PRO45/Use+the+Cluster+Agent).

 # 4. Correlate APM agents with Cluster Agent

-Correlation of APM agents and Cluster Agent depend on deployment techniquie previously chosen in [Deploy application](https://github.com/Appdynamics/monitoring-as-code/tree/features/openshift/OpenShift/DotNetCore#deploy-application) section.
+Correlation of APM agents and Cluster Agent depends on deployment techniquie previously chosen in [Deploy application](https://github.com/Appdynamics/monitoring-as-code/tree/features/openshift/OpenShift/DotNetCore#deploy-application) section.

 It enables a direct link between Cluster agent monitored Pod and APM application in AppDynamics Applications.
-When successflull, a link similar to this appears in Cluster Agent view:
+When successful, a link similar to this appears in Cluster Agent view:

 ![APM Correlation](https://user-images.githubusercontent.com/23483887/101019373-c8fda580-3564-11eb-8add-de67358eae6e.png)